GreenSaladLeaf/Bike-Share/README.md

 ![image](https://github.com/user-attachments/assets/dcce08a5-7c09-4b39-95ec-49d5098e4f9c)

-#### Top 10 Routes: Seasonal Usage
+#### 4.3 Top 10 Routes: Seasonal Usage Patterns
-- **1. Casual-Dominated Routes: Strong Summer Peaks, Sharp Winter Decline**
+- **1. Casual-Dominated Routes: Strong Summer Peaks, Drop in Winter**

   - Routes such as:
      - "Dusable Lake Shore Dr & Monroe St - Streeter Dr & Grand Ave"
      - "Dusable Lake Shore Dr & North Blvd - Streeter Dr & Grand Ave"
-     - "Dusable Lake Shore Dr & Monroe St - Shedd Aquarium"

-    These routes show a high percentage of trips in summer (above 40%) but drop significantly in winter.
-They are also heavily used by casual riders, reinforcing that these routes are likely tourist or leisure-friendly.
+     - "Dusable Lake Shore Dr & Monroe St - Shedd Aquarium" show a high percentage of trips in summer (above 40%) but drop significantly in winter.
+They are heavily used by casual riders, reinforcing that these routes are likely tourist or leisure-friendly.

-    These routes align with locations that are popular attractions in Chicago.
+  - These routes align with locations that are popular attractions in Chicago.

 - **2. Member-Dominated Routes: Fall Peaks and More Even Seasonal Distribution**